-Research at Hochschule Geisenheim University covers aspects of the complete supply chain of special crops.
+Research at Hochschule Geisenheim University covers aspects of the entire supply chain of special crops.
 It ranges from the development of cultivated landscapes and regions, through scientific projects with special relevance for the cultivation of vines and other crop plants, to production and quality aspects and marketing.
-These research areas are thus consistently within the context of future global challenges facing the agriculture and nutrition sector.
+These research areas are therefore embedded within the context of future global challenges in the agricultural and food industry.

 The Vinifera-degree program was a special opportunity for me.
 And that is what one should always do: seize opportunities.